derricklor/ollamachat/README.md

 # Ollama and OpenAI
+This app allows you to chat directly with the local models downloaded with Ollama in the web browser.

 ## Ollama: Local Large Language Models (LLMs)
 Ollama is a powerful tool for running and managing open-source large language models (LLMs) on your local machine.
 It simplifies the setup process, allowing you to experiment with models like Llama 2, Mistral, and many others without needing a complex environment.